-- Pavement Data Collection - Data Preparation: Staff will complete collection on approximately 400 miles of data miles of road in FFY 2022.
+Pavement Data Collection

+- Data Preparation: Staff will complete collection on approximately 400 miles of roadway data in FFY 2023, which includes the communities of Worcester, West Boylston, Boylston, Shrewsbury, Grafton, Westborough, Northborough, and Berlin.
 CMRPC's GIS pavement inventory and Cartegraph OMS will be utilized to prepare field data sheets for each roadway segment. - Data Collection: Staff will use the 'windshield survey' data collection technique, staff will record the presence, severity, and extent of pavement distress types as defined within Cartegraph.
 Further, if deemed necessary, the MassDOT Road Inventory File (RIF) will be updated.
 Staff will also simultaneously collect the location and type of bicycle facilities along the region road network. - Data Analysis: Staff will utilize Cartegraph to determine Overall Condition Index ratings and backlog numbers for the region.
-This information will be added to the CMRPC Regional Pavement Tracking Tool, and utilized to develop the Asset Management Report and Dashboard. - Data Collaboration: Staff will share all collected data and underlying special datasets with member communities, MassDOT district staff and MassDOT OTP staff.
+This information will be added to the CMRPC Regional Pavement Tracking Tool and utilized to develop the Asset Management section of the LRTP and update the regional asset management dashboard. - Data Collaboration: Staff will share all collected data and underlying special datasets with member communities, MassDOT district staff and MassDOT OTP staff.

-• Sidewalk Management
+Sidewalk Management

 - Data Collection: Staff will collect and enter condition data for sidewalks, curb ramps, and crosswalks along federal-aid eligible roadways.
-Collection will mainly take place in the Central subregion with additional efforts in areas missed in previous years. - Data Mapping: Staff will update GIS data in the corresponding subregions. - Data Collaboration: Staff will share all collected data and underlying spatial datasets with member communities, MassDOT district staff, and MassDOT OTP staff.
+Collection will mainly take place in the Central subregion (Worcester) with additional efforts in areas missed in previous years.
+Due to previous years' work minimal data collection will be required. - Data Mapping: Staff will update GIS data in the corresponding subregions.

+Data Collaboration: Staff will share all collected data and underlying spatial datasets with member communities, MassDOT district staff, and MassDOT OTP staff.